 How journaling can help you

-From scientific geniuses to thoughtful artists — and everyone in between — keeping a journal can be a beneficial self-care practice.
+From scientists to artists — and everyone in between — keeping a journal can be an important self-care practice.
 In fact, journaling can help you in the following ways.

 When you use your journal to write down your goals, you can keep better track of your intentions.
-This will help you stay accountable and serve as a reminder of what you need to do to accomplish them.
+This will help you stay accountable and serve as a reminder of what you need to do to reach your goals.
 Be sure to get specific.

 Track progress and growth